Unlocking the Power of B2B Influencer Marketing

 24HR Business Community B2B Influencer Panel, July 2025

-As organizations devise B2B strategies, they must weave narratives that speak to the diverse needs and aspirations of their audience.
+As organisations devise B2B strategies, they must weave narratives that speak to the diverse needs and aspirations of their audience.
 By doing so, they foster connections that transcend traditional transactional boundaries, building loyalty and advocacy in the process.

 For instance, MilkLab is a milk brand engaging its B2B audience (baristas, owners and managers of cafés and restaurants) with tailored and engaging content to specific business needs, such as increasing profitability and staff engagement.

-Examples of Australian B2B Influencers:
+Examples of Australian B2B Influencers

 JP Drake, from Drakes Supermarkets, an expert in retailing, with over 28,000 LinkedIn followers,

-Eugene Healy, best practice branding, with over 189,000 Instagram followers and 144,000 TikTik followers
+Eugene Healy, best practice branding, with over 189,000 Instagram followers and 144,000 TikTok followers

 Many experts suggest taking an agile approach to B2B influencer marketing.
 This methodology allows brands to pilot campaigns, gather insights, and refine strategies before broader implementation.
 By starting small, focusing on genuine narratives, and leveraging technology thoughtfully, businesses can navigate this evolving landscape effectively.